Newly qualified teachers

 Qualified Teacher Status

-To start induction, Newly Qualified Teachers (NQTs) must have Qualified Teacher Status (QTS).
+To start induction, NQTs must have Qualified Teacher Status (QTS).
 This is normally awarded around the end of July following completion of initial teacher training.
 However, in some cases, NQTs may not be awarded QTS until September.
 Headteachers must be aware of the procedures for checking QTS when employing all teachers.

 Headteachers can check that the teacher has QTS via the Department for Education's Secure Access website.
 The database will also inform you whether a teacher is exempt from induction, depending on when they achieved QTS.